Sully Erna: Memoir

 Erna released a memoir entitled The Paths We Choose on his birthday, February 7, 2007.
 The book details his struggles during the first 30 years of his life, up until the time Godsmack landed a record deal.

 "The book is basically just my life from the time I was born until Godsmack started", Erna said.
 "I wanted to write about the whole experience of trying to get there, and hopefully that will inspire some people that maybe are still in the ghettos or trying to dig their way out of a hole.
 I mean, we're all human and we weren't born rock stars.
 So I think there's an interesting story to tell of the pain and struggling.
 You know, being middle classed and being raised in crazy neighborhoods.
 If kids can see that they'll be able to relate to anything they have a dream for."

-The book sold 100,000 copies in its first month of release, and to date has shipped 1,000,000 copies worldwide.

 Life Story Documentary

-"I Stand Alone: The Sully Erna Story" is a documentary film, produced, edited, and co-written by Noah Berlow, with direction by Troy Smith, providing a glimpse into Sully Erna's remarkable journey from adversity to triumph in the music industry.
+"I Stand Alone: The Sully Erna Story" is a documentary film, produced, edited, and co-written by Noah Berlow, with direction by Troy Smith.